- 4.33% APY on USD balances

 All major card networks are widely accepted in Scotland.
-Just make sure your card has no foreign transaction fees, otherwise, you could pay a fee up to 3% of every purchase made abroad.
+Just make sure your card has no foreign transaction fees.
+Otherwise, you could pay a fee of up to 3% of every purchase made abroad.
 Another way to save money is to avoid conversion fees by paying in local currency.

 If you’re looking to make cash withdrawals, consider using a debit card to avoid cash advance APRs and fees.
 You could also try withdrawing money with a prepaid travel card, but only if it’s loaded with British pounds.
 Otherwise, you’ll pay a foreign transaction fee, which is higher than what debit cards incur.

 Using a credit card without foreign transaction fees in Scotland gives you the best exchange rates on all of your purchases, such as the Capital One VentureOne Rewards Credit Card.

 If you frequently travel to Scotland, consider an airline cobranded card.
 You can save money on flights, checked bags, lounge access and more.
 Alternatively, consider a travel credit card to get rewards on your travel purchases, travel insurance, luggage insurance, car rental insurance and more.

 Debit cards can be a great option for cash withdrawals in Scotland.
 Some debit cards have no foreign transaction fees and no ATM withdrawal fees, such as the Betterment Checking, which reimburses you for these international fees.

 Using a prepaid travel card is a particularly safe option as they are not linked to your bank account.
 However, travel cards come with many fees that make them an expensive alternative to credit and debit cards.